 Finding the right ratio depends on whether your skin err more on the oily or dry side but also on the season (in winter, I prefer a higher emollient/occlusive content).
 I think anyone can benefit from humectants since they tackle dehydration (and it might be all you need if you have oily skin).
 If you have drier skin, look for a moisturizer with more emollients and occlusives.

 Keep that in mind next time you’re shopping for a moisturizer!
 It will help you decrypt INCI lists to quickly know whether a product could suit you.
-The texture can also be a giveaway since the heavier the cream is the higher the emollient/occlusive content.
+The texture can also be a giveaway since, usually, the heavier the cream is the higher the emollient/occlusive content.

 Sun rays account for 8o% of the signs of aging (fine lines, wrinkles, pigmentation, sagging).
 This is part of extrinsic skin aging ie. environmental aging.
 So prevention and sun protection are key steps in any routine.
 That’s for the aesthetic part but, obviously, the first reason for applying sunscreen is to prevent skin cancer.

 There are two main types of sunscreens depending on the component offering the protection: mineral or chemical based sunscreens.
-Mineral or physical sunscreens contain mineral ingredients such as titanium dioxide and zinc oxide which work by forming a film on the skin that deflects and scatters sun rays.
-Chemical sunscreens, on the other hand, absorb and convert UV rays into heat and release them from the skin.
+Mineral sunscreens (also called inorganic sunscreens) contain mineral ingredients such as titanium dioxide and zinc oxide.
+Chemical sunscreens (also called organic sunscreens), on the other hand, use a combination of various chemical filter to protect the skin from the sun.

 Cosmetically, you can usually observe a difference in the texture and finish of the product.
 The non-nano mineral sunscreens tend to have a white cast and a heavier texture.
 Although, in that regard, chemical sunscreens appear to be better, you also have to take into account that a lot of people seem to react to them (myself included).
 So it’s a case of trial and error.
 I think that the most important thing here is to find a product you enjoy using so that it will become an everyday staple in your routine.